slatinsky/DiscordChatExporter-frontend/README.md

 5.5
 ```

+4. Kill `npm run dev` if it is running

-4. Run the build script
+5. Run the build script
 ```bash
 BUILD_RELEASE.bat
 ```